codex-team/hawk.collector/README.md

 ## Response

-HTTP response from the catcher.
+HTTP response from the collector.
 It is provided as JSON with HTTP status code.

 | name    | type   | description               |
 | ------- | ------ | ------------------------- |